NathanOtano/TableFlowy/README.md

 1. Navigate to the Workflowy page that has your outline.
 2. Click the bookmark.
 3. The script:
-    - Toggles visibility of all existing tables or creates a new one if none exist.
+    - Adds the main table button in the menu bar, if not already present.
-    - Adds the main table button if not already present.
+    - Clicking on it toggles visibility of all existing tables or creates a new one if none exist.
 4. Interact with the table:
     - Sort columns by clicking a header (toggles asc/desc).
     - Filter with textboxes below headers (per-column) or via the global filter (all columns).